AlexData-Hawkhill/alexdata-minimal-linux-arch-os/images/info.md

-# How to use images:
+# How to use images in github projects:

 When images are found it looks like this: